 Abies koreana 'Silberkugel' / Silberkugel Korean fir

-Abies koreana 'Silberkugel' in some ways it is the most distinctive of a group of miniature Korean fir offered by Coensoium Gardens.
+Abies koreana 'Silberkugel' is, in some ways, the most distinctive of a group of miniature Korean firs currently in the nursery trade.
 'Silberkugel' has a mass of branchlets that appear to spread horizontally over the top of the plant.
 Each branchlet is slightly curved with the foliage concentrated more toward its tip.
 The older branchlets are beneath the younger ones as the plant dependably grows into the shape of a broadly spreading cushion.
-A specimen will become somewhat flat-topped as it ages, growing less than 1 inches (2.5 cm) per year.
-(Fincham, Robert L.)
+A specimen will become somewhat flat-topped as it ages, growing less than 1 inch (2.5 cm) per year, and will be considered mature at 8 inches (20 cm) tall and 12 inches (30 cm) wide.

 Abies koreana 'Silberkugel' photographed at Coenosium Gardens, Eatonville, WA